Carlos Fortes (footballer, born 1994): Indonesia

 Fortes returned to Portugal and its second tier on 10 July 2020, joining Vilafranquense on a two-year contract.
 On 12 July 2021, however, he went back abroad and agreed to a one-year deal at Arema of the Liga 1 (Indonesia).
 He made his league debut on 5 September, starting in a 1–1 draw against PSM Makassar.
 He scored his first goal later that month, the game's only at Persipura Jayapura, totalling 20 over the season to help his team finish fourth in the table.

 On 1 April 2022, Fortes moved to PSIS Semarang of the same country and league.
+He left the club through a letter addressed to the management in January 2024, citing the desire to be closer to his family as well as offers from the Middle East as the main reasons.

+Later career

+On 2 February 2024, Fortes signed a short-term deal with Al Dhafra in the UAE First Division League.
+In June, he agreed to a one-and-a-half-year contract at China League One club Foshan Nanshi.

 International career

 Fortes appeared with the Portugal under-20 team in the 2014 Toulon Tournament.
+On 25 March 2024, the 29-year-old was called up to the Cape Verde senior side to replace the injured Bebé in their 2024 FIFA Series squad.
+He won his first cap the following day, starting the 1–0 win over Equatorial Guinea.

 Personal life

 Fortes' older brother, Fábio, was also a footballer and a forward.